A Little Night Music: Act Two

-After the Count and Countess leave, Fredrika and Madam Armfeldt discuss the recent chaotic turns of events.
+After the Count and Countess leave, Fredrika and Madame Armfeldt discuss the recent chaotic turns of events.
 The elderly woman asks Fredrika a surprising question: "What is it all for?"
 Fredrika thinks about this and decides that love, for all of its frustrations, "must be worth it."
-Madam Armfeldt is surprised, ruefully noting that she rejected love for material wealth at Fredrika's age.
+Madame Armfeldt is surprised, ruefully noting that she rejected love for material wealth at Fredrika's age.
 She praises her granddaughter and remembers true love's fleeting nature.

 Fredrik finally confesses his love for Desiree, acknowledging that Fredrika is his daughter, and the two promise to start a new life together ("Send in the Clowns" (Reprise)).
-Madam Armfeldt sits alone with Fredrika, who tells her grandmother that she has watched carefully but still has not seen the night smile.
-Madam Armfeldt laughs and points out that the night has indeed smiled twice: first on Henrik and Anne, the young, and second on Desiree and Fredrik, the fools.
-As the two wait for the "third smile... on the old", it occurs: Madam Armfeldt closes her eyes and dies peacefully with Fredrika beside her ("Last Waltz").
+Madame Armfeldt sits alone with Fredrika, who tells her grandmother that she has watched carefully but still has not seen the night smile.
+Madame Armfeldt laughs and points out that the night has indeed smiled twice: first on Henrik and Anne, the young, and second on Desiree and Fredrik, the fools.
+As the two wait for the "third smile... on the old", it occurs: Madame Armfeldt closes her eyes and dies peacefully with Fredrika beside her ("Last Waltz").